What is the Video Journal Kiosk? How does a typical interview work?

 They are stored using high security Amazon S3 servers, the same ones that businesses use to store sensitive information.
 They can be accessed by administrators or individuals, provided that has been stipulated in a contract.
 We strongly suggest that no-one (including The 5000 Days Project team) be able to view the videos, so that the students have total confidence in the security of their answers, thus allowing them to be completely honest and open.

 Full Details on File Security→

 What are the mechanisms used to store, archive and retrieve the video footage?

 Files are offloaded via secure Wi-Fi connection to a secure Amazon Web Services S3 account immediately after recording.
-Files are offloaded in “slices” and reassembled on the server side, so there is zero risk of viewable video being intercepted via Internet hacking.
+Files are offloaded in “slices” and reassembled on the server side, then encrypted, so there is zero risk of viewable video being intercepted via Internet hacking.
 Only The 5000 Days Project account administrator has access to the AWS S3 archives.
 When time comes for the conclusion of the Project, or for files to be transferred to the organization’s data servers, the archives may be accessed via The 5000 Days Project proprietary web-based download service using a password which will be created specifically for that purpose (storyQ.me).